HERE ARE SOME BASICS

 business day is a weekday, excluding public or bank holidays, in NSW.

-daily percentage rate is the interest rate divided by 365.
+daily interest rate is the interest rate divided by 365.

 interest rate is the annual percentage rate we use to calculate interest we pay on your Volt Save.